-1) Statement from GP/Social Services confirming the applicant’s role as primary carer for this person (within Criterion 2 document)
+1) Statement from GP/Social Services confirming the applicant’s role as primary carer for this person (within Criterion 2 Application Form)

 Criterion 3 – The applicant has a medical condition or disability for which on-going follow up for the condition in the specified location is an absolute requirement.
 Applicants must describe how their circumstances have changed and why they need to move and present clear arguments as to why follow up arrangements could not continue as present.
 Applicants will be required to supply the following supporting evidence:

-➢ A report (within Criterion 3 document) by the current medical specialist treating the condition or Occupational health physician in which they will be required to:
+1) A report (within Criterion 3 Application Form) by the current medical specialist treating the condition or Occupational health physician in which they will be required to: